 The Command window, located just below the drawing area, gives you feedback about the AutoCAD commands as you use them.
 You can move and resize this window just as you move and resize other display components.
-By default, the Command window is in its docked position as shown in Figure 1.4.
+The Command window can be placed in a docked position as shown in Figure 1.4 by dragging it into the status bar.
 We'll elaborate on the Command window in the section "Working in the Command Window" later in this chapter.